CHTC/chtc-website-source/_uw-research-computing/htc-passing-arguments.md

 * Custom variables can be created within the submit script and utilized in arguments with the `$(variable)` syntax.
 * HTCondor’s default variables, such as `$(Process)` can be leveraged in arguments.
 * The `queue` attribute can be used to submit multiple jobs from one submit file that pass various arguments.
+* Wrapper scripts are useful for performing pre-/post- calculation commands or complex operations and can take and pass arguments.

 ## See also
 * [Practice: Submit HTC Jobs using HTCondor](/uw-research-computing/htcondor-job-submission)